HazyResearch/fonduer/docs/user/parser.rst

 Fonduer can parse visual information only for hOCR and HTML files with help of :class:`HocrVisualParser` and :class:`PdfVisualParser`, respectively.
-It is recommended to provide documents in hOCR instead of HTML, because :class:`PdfVisualParser` is not always accurate by its nature and assigns a wrong bounding box to a word.
+It is recommended to provide documents in hOCR instead of HTML, because :class:`PdfVisualParser` is not always accurate by its nature and could assign a wrong bounding box to a word.
 (see `#12 <https://github.com/HazyResearch/fonduer/issues/12>`_).

 .. mermaid::